Monolithic vs Microservices Architecture

 Microservices architecture is popular.
 However, you shouldn’t adopt it just for that.
 Analyze your project requirements.
 Assess whether you can clearly define independent services.
 Evaluate whether you can manage the complexities of microservices architecture.

-Many organizations developing microservices applications use Kubernetes, a very popular orchestration solution.
+Many organizations developing microservice applications use Kubernetes, a very popular orchestration solution.

-3. Microservices architecture allows flexibility of tech stack.
+Microservices architecture allows flexibility in the tech stack.
 Should I use it for this reason?

 Hire Expert Developers